JamezP2002/jamezp2002/README.md

 ---

 ### 🏆 Projects
-- **Bone Fracture Analysis with Deep Learning**: Aiming to assist healthcare professionals with automated detection and analysis.
+- **Bone Fracture Analysis with Deep Learning**: Aimed at assisting healthcare professionals with automated detection and analysis.
-- **Video Game CD Key Database**: Designing a system with CRUD operations and transaction management.
+- **Video Game CD Key Database**: Designed a system with CRUD operations and transaction management.
+- **Capstone Project**: Designing a project for the Human Performance Lab to help them automate and store their tests in the cloud and generate reports for them.

 ---

 ### 💬 Ask me about
 - Tips for **data visualization** or designing **AI projects**.
 - How to make sense of Bayesian inference (or why it matters!).

----

-### 👯 I’m looking to collaborate on
-- AI-driven projects that have a **real-world impact**.
-- Initiatives exploring **generative AI** and cutting-edge **data science** solutions.

 ---

 ### 📫 How to reach me